 - Patient privacy laws (e.g. HIPAA) do not prevent families from providing information to a person’s doctor over that person’s objections.

 - The doctor will probably not disclose health information to you but may do so under certain circumstances.
 That’s because when a patient is “incapacitated”, doctors are allowed to disclose relevant health information to family members, if they feel it’s in the best interest of the patient.
-See this HIPAA FAQ for more details.
+For more on when health providers may disclose information to family members, see 10 Things to Know About HIPAA & Access to a Relative’s Health Information.

 - If you send your concerns in writing, they will probably be scanned into the medical record.